Tips for Traveling With Your Pet This Holiday Season

-The holidays are quickly approaching and with them comes the need to travel.
+The holidays are quickly approaching, and with them comes the need to travel.
 As a pet owner, traveling and vacationing with your pet can be tricky, but not impossible.
-Having your dog with you to relax by the Christmas tree or having your cat join in on the Thanksgiving festivities is always a great treat for everyone.
-Bringing your pet to your hometown and celebrating the holidays with them will certainly bring a smile to your face and a tear to your eye – regardless of how much your family is stressing you out.
+Having your dog or cat with you to relax by the Christmas tree, chill next to the menorah, or join in on the Thanksgiving festivities is always a great treat for everyone.
+Celebrating the holidays with your pet is guaranteed to bring a smile to your face – regardless of how much your human family is stressing you out.

+There are multiple schools of thought on how to fly with your pet.
 Unfortunately, flying is not always the most comfortable way of transportation for the furry friend.
 Long travel times, new smells and even high altitudes can agitate or even cause anxiety for your animal companion.
-Making things more difficult, airlines now have varying pet policies, ranging from restrictions on how many pets can be on a plane to their size.
-It’s questions like these that an owner should ask themselves before booking a flight for you and your fur baby.
+To make matters worse, airlines have varying pet policies, ranging from restrictions on how many pets can be on a plane to pet size/weight limits.

 - Does the airline allow pets?

 - Are you willing to change airlines or pay more in order to accommodate your pet?

 - Do you have the right equipment for traveling with your pet?

 - If necessary, are you comfortable with your dog flying in the cargo hold?